microsoft/PowerToys/README.md

 - Added missing MSC and CPL settings to the results of the Windows Settings plugin.
 Thanks to [@htcfreek](https://github.com/htcfreek)!
 - System plugin: Setting for separate "Open/Empty Recycle bin" results or single result with context menu.
 (This was implemented based on user feedback for a change in the last build.)
 Thanks to [@htcfreek](https://github.com/htcfreek)!
 - Add support for log2 and log10 in Calculator plugin.
 Thanks to[@RickLuiken](https://github.com/RickLuiken)!
-- Removed the Timezone plugin.
+- Removed the TimeZone plugin.
 - Fix the crash when loading thumbnails for PDF files.
 (This was a hotfix for 0.67)

 ### Shortcut Guide